BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/intro_to_arrays.md

 # Arrays

-* An array is a *container*
+* An array is a *collection*
-  * an object that contains other objects
+  * an object that contains any type of value
 * It's a list of items
 * An array is a *data structure*

 ---

-# What makes an array an array
+# What Makes an Array an Array

 * You can put any values inside it
 * In any order